 Finding my wedding dress

 January started like many others – feeling slightly rotund with the extra pounds I’d inevitably added to my waistline over the Christmas period.
 Nevertheless, on January 6th, I attended yet another bridal boutique in the quest to find my wedding dress.
-In hindsight, not the best timing, but the lure of a bridal sample sale proved irresistible and six days into the new year, I found myself stood in a beautiful gown saying yes to the dress and driving home with said dress carefully nested in the boot of my car.
+In hindsight, not the best timing, but the lure of a bridal sample sale proved irresistible and six days into the new year, I found myself stood in a beautiful gown saying yes to the dress and driving home with said dress carefully nestled in the boot of my car.

 Coffee at Cobble